 There are also many socioeconomic factors that affect mental health, including racism and poverty.
 In the 2017, District high school students who had experienced homelessness in the past month were 4.2 times more likely to report attempting suicide .
 More than 1 in every 3 high school students who had gone hungry in the past month reported having seriously considered suicide .

-These risk factors can be observed even within the same racial/ethnic groups, for example Black Americans living below the poverty level, as compared to Black Americans living at over twice the poverty level, are 3 times more likely to report psychological distress .
+These risk factors can be observed even within the same racial/ethnic groups, for example Black Americans living below the poverty level, as compared to Black Americans living two times above the poverty level, are three times more likely to report psychological distress .
 Recent studies have found that even when Black Americans seek professional help, psychotherapists are less likely to actually offer assistance .

 Mental Illness & Substance Use

 ...dealing with trauma and behavioral health and emotional health that a lot of folks from communities that we work with have…to deal with trauma and that impacts every aspect of their lives and not having adequate access to that behavioral health that they need to cope with trauma and to just also deal with mental health issues that I think are pervasive across any community, but particularly communities that have lived in trauma

 — Key Informant Interviewee

 Many individuals who develop substance use disorders (SUD) are also diagnosed with mental disorders, and vice versa.
 Multiple national population surveys have found that about half of those who experience a mental illness during their lives will also experience a substance use disorder and vice versa .
 In the US, an estimated 8.2 million adults, 3.4% of all adults, had both a mental illness and substance use disorder in the past year.
 About half of the adults with co-occurring mental illness and substance use disorder in the past year did not receive either mental health care or specialty substance use treatment .

 Newer mental health issues have emerged among some special populations, including: